feifel/jtra/SPECS.md

       │
       └──► SignalR call to server → TimerService reschedules to specified time

-[User closes browser tab but server still running]
+[User closes browser tab]
       │
-      └──► Timer continues on server; next fire will send SignalR (no client connected) User can re-open http://localhost:5000 anytime

-[User closes JtraServer]
+      └──► Save current task + disconnect time to IndexedDB (beforeunload event) SignalR disconnect detected by server

+[User reopens browser / reconnects]
       │
-      └──► If current task is not Break → Create Break entry starting now Save timer state to persistent storage
+      ├── SignalR reconnects
+      ├── Load last task from IndexedDB
+      ├── Compare last disconnect time with current time │
+      └──► Gap detected? ──► Show gap dialog: "You were away from XX:XX to XX:XX.
+What were you doing?"
+                               User fills gap or accepts default Break entry

+[User clicks Export]
+      │
+      └──► Read all entries from IndexedDB → Generate CSV → Download file

+[User clicks Import]
+      │
+      └──► Parse uploaded CSV → Clear/merge entries → Write to IndexedDB

 [User double-clicks a historical entry in main window]
       │
-      └──► Open edit dialog for that row's editable columns On save → API call → Recalculate all dependent columns for this and all subsequent rows
+      └──► Open edit dialog for that row's editable columns On save → Recalculate all dependent fields for this and all subsequent entries
 ```

 ---